 By the castle, you can rent a boat, or if you’re visiting during the winter, you can go ice skating on the lake.
 It’s a place to just walk in, and wander around, and it’s in the biggest park in the capital, so it’s a good place to go with kids. – Especially if you like to take your kids to the Zoo, that’s only 3 minutes away from Vajdahunyad Castle!

 The House of Terror is definitely the most memorable museum in Budapest!
 Take it from someone who’s been to all the museums in the Hungarian capital!
-Terror house is definitely one of the best things to do in Budapest Hungary!
-This museum is the memorial of the dark ages of communism, and socialism, the revolution of 1956, and the executions that took place after it.
+Terror House is definitely one of the best things to do in Budapest Hungary!
+This museum is the memorial of the dark ages of communism and socialism, the revolution of 1956, and the executions that took place after it.
 It is a memorial in honor of those who suffered under these dictatorships.

 The museum has four levels, each representing something else.
-On the second floor, the permanent exhibition is following chronologically the history of the totalitarian dictatorship in Hungary.
+On the second floor, the permanent exhibition follows chronologically the history of the totalitarian dictatorship in Hungary.
 The first floor is about the ages after WW II, where you can learn about deportations from Chezslovakia and the events in Hungary following the war.
 On the ground floor, you’ll see a tank and memorial of the faces, of the people who died under the dictatorship.

 There’s documentation on the walls about all the victims of the dictatorship and the revolution, that you can check.
 Almost everyone is there.
 Now, the basement though I personally do not recommend for children!
 There are reconstructed cells showing how people were kept captive, beaten up, punished, and killed during the dictatorship.
-There’s also a room where are 6 replica scaffolds that were used for executions, and you can also see here records of such (and this is why I think it would cause some children nightmares).
+There’s also a room where there are 6 replica scaffolds that were used for executions, and you can also see records of such (and this is why I think it would cause some children nightmares).

 A hike is always worth the view when you visit Budapest, and Gellert Hill is definitely one of the top things to do in Budapest!
-The Citadella Budapest is built on the Hungarian capital’s highest hill on the riverside, the Gellert hill, providing a spectacular view over most of the city.
+The Citadella Budapest is built on the Hungarian capital’s highest hill on the riverside, the Gellert Hill, providing a spectacular view over most of the city.
 Now, the fortress on top of the hill, the so-called Citadella was built after the 1848-49 Hungarian revolution was stopped.

 Basically, Hungary wanted to gain back its independence from the Austrian Empire (Habsburg Monarchy).
 This didn’t happen thanks to the Russian army that suppressed the revolution in 1849.
 The Citadella served for the Austrian army as a fortress, as they could supervise the city from there, also easy to use the cannons if a new revolution would begin.